US judge won't reconsider tribes' bid to block Nevada mine – KION546

 Associated Press

 RENO, Nev.
-(AP) — Two tribes have failed again in their bid to persuade a federal judge in Nevada that a lithium mine planned near the Oregon line is on sacred lands where their ancestors were massacred in 1865.
-U.S. District Judge Miranda Du ruled this week additional historical accounts the tribes submitted still falls short of evidence necessary to temporarily block any digging.
+(AP) — Two Native American tribes have failed again in their bid to persuade a federal judge in Nevada that a lithium mine planned near the Oregon line is on sacred lands where their ancestors were massacred in 1865.
+U.S. District Judge Miranda Du ruled this week that additional historical accounts the tribes submitted still fall short of evidence needed to temporarily block digging.
 She refused a request by the Reno-Sparks Indian Colony and the Oregon-based Burns Paiute Tribe to reconsider her earlier ruling denying their bid to block an archaeological survey.
-Nevada Lithium Corp.’s construction is scheduled to begin earlier next year at Thacker Pass about 230 miles northeast of Reno.
+Nevada Lithium Corp.’s construction is scheduled to begin next year about 230 miles northeast of Reno.